-- Only 63 percent of administrators report using a standard assessment tool to guide staff in monitoring oral health for residents and only 24 percent report routinely using that assessment tool. - While 97 percent of administrators report that staff provide, supervise, remind, or cue oral care for residents at least twice a day, only 73 percent report that all residents have an oral health care plan in place. - An annual visit to a dental professional is required by 36 percent of reporting facilities.
+- Only 63 percent of administrators report using a standard assessment tool to guide staff in monitoring oral health for residents; and only 24 percent report routinely using that assessment tool. - While 97 percent of administrators report that staff provide, supervise, remind, or cue oral care for residents at least twice daily, only 73 percent report that all residents have an oral health care plan in place.

+- An annual visit to a dental professional is required by 36 percent of reporting facilities. - Fifteen percent of administrators report having an in-house dental professional,